hindutva/hindutva.github.io/main/social-cultivation/clan/ethnic-shifts/v1/tp_mahAdevan/03_Section_b_-_pUrvashikhA_wave.md

 +++
-title = "03 ṣection bh - phūrvaśikhā vave"
+title = "03 Section B - Pūrvaśikhā wave"

 +++
 ## i: The Origins of the Pūrvaśikhā Brahmans, their Śrauta Traditions, and Southward Migration